Dordrecht: Districts

 Dordrecht is divided into 27 districts, neighbourhoods and hamlets:

 Demography

 In 2021, around 19,35% of the population of Dordrecht was of non-Western origin.
 Between 2005 and 2008, this number has not changed.
-The allochthonous population consists for a large part of young people while the indigenous population has started to age very quickly.
+The allochthonous population consists for a large part of young people while the indigenous population has started to age.
 Over six thousand Turks live in Dordrecht, many of whom are originally from Kayapınar.

 According to the Social Geographical Office of Dordrecht, the population consisted of the following ethnic groups in 2005 and 2008:

 Culture

 Due to its long and important role in Dutch history, Dordrecht has a rich culture.
 The medieval city centre is home to over 950 monuments.
-The city also houses 7 historic churches and 6 museums in a relatively small area and hosts many festivals and events every year.
+The city also houses seven historic churches and six museums in a relatively small area and hosts many festivals and events every year.